What is Union Summer?

 Recent Union Summer Activities

-Georgia Union Summer interns joined a coalition led by the United Students Against Sweatshops (USAS) in an international day of action to pressure Walmart and Gap to stop the use of unsafe factories that have killed more than 1,800 workers in Bangladesh since 2005.
+2013 Union Summer interns joined a coalition led by the United Students Against Sweatshops (USAS) in an international day of action to pressure Walmart and Gap to stop the use of unsafe factories that have killed more than 1,800 workers in Bangladesh since 2005.
 To date, the two corporate giants have refused to sign on to a legally binding Accord on Fire and Building Safety in Bangladesh that would go a long way toward making workers in Bangladesh.
-The photos below are before a Gap store in Atlanta.
+The photos below are actions at Gap stores in Atlanta, Austin, Los Angeles and Portland, Ore.

 Union Summer interns must be: